 • Has trouble talking about thoughts or feelings

-Although treatment ideally begins early—in the toddler years—it is never too late to get treatment.
-If you have concerns about your child’s speech-language development, then check it out.
+Although treatment can begin as early as the toddler years, it’s not too late.
+If you have concerns about your child’s speech-language development, then contact SpeechWorks to see how we can help.